codeworksacademy/workroom_code_of_conduct/README.md

 ## Student Experience

 - Be respectful of the current students' position in the course, as many are just beginning their journey.
-- Avoid spoiling checkpoints.
+- Don't *spoil* checkpoints.
-- Refrain from providing solutions to their code, even if they ask.
+- Don't provide solutions to their code, even if they ask.
-- Encourage students.
+- Do Encourage students.
-- Share your student experience.
+- Do Share your student experience.
 - Do Socialize.

 ## Visitor Policy